 In flavor and body, kinds of honey run from bold and thick as molasses to soft and creamy as butter.
 Some jars of honey are as rich as maple syrup and perfect for pancakes.
 While others are as aromatic as a bouquet of spring wildflowers.

 And there are almost as many legends about honey’s aphrodisiac powers as there are varieties of this sweet syrup.
-It’s been considered a potent aphrodisiac by cultures around the world.
+It was historically considered a potent aphrodisiac by cultures around the world and is still treasured by many.

-And although Hippocrates couldn’t have known it, today it does appear that honey benefits for men are potentially greater than the aphrodisiac benefits for women.
-(More on this later…)
+And although Hippocrates couldn’t have known it, modern medicine reveals that honey benefits for men are potentially greater than the aphrodisiac benefits for women.

 Does honey make you horny?

 Honey has a reputation for increasing sexual desire.
-And although most people don’t realize it, this is probably because it contains about two percent of the vitamins and minerals essential to sexual health.
-That may not sound like much but much of honey’s nutrition includes some key nutrition for libido.
+And although most people don’t realize it, this is probably because a serving contains about two percent of the vitamins and minerals essential to sexual health.
+That may not sound like much but much of honey’s nutrition includes some vitamins and minerals key to libido.

 Just because some experts link increased boron consumption with treating erectile dysfunction, don’t think that boron is only for men.
 Scientific evidence links boron to regulating sexual hormone levels in both men and women.